clonesec/osCollect_Sentinel/README.markdown

 This is a sentinel/node application offering a fast search/retrieval API to the **syslog data within Sphinx and MySQL** via Nginx+Thin+Sinatra.

-***
-***

-# WARNING installation instructions are incomplete!

-***

-***

 ## Installation

-Note that most nodes (using elsa to collect logs) will not have the osCollect rails app installed, as it's not needed, but each node does require the sentinel software to be installed as this provides the API that allows searching and the retrieval of node data.

 (1) ensure everything is installed on each node (i.e. where you have elsa node installed, you also need a sentinel installation):